otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-and-javascript.md

 console.log(greet("John")); // Hello, John!
 ```

-3. What if a **function** does not take in any parameters?
-You can omit the parentheses.
+If a **function** does not take in any parameters, you can omit the parentheses.

 ```javascript
 // An arrow function named "greet" that returns a greeting